 Program and Planning Grants

-To apply, organizations must have submitted a Letter of Inquiry (LOI) no later than November 4, 2016.
+To apply, organizations must submit a Letter of Inquiry (LOI) no later than November 3, 2017.
 The LOI is a preliminary proposal submitted through the Foundation’s online grant portal.
-Accepted applicants received an invitation in late January 2017 to submit a full application, which were due in late February.
-Award recipients will be notified in June 2017.
+Accepted applicants will receive an invitation in late January 2018 to submit a full application, which are due February 26, 2018.
+Award recipients will be notified in June 2018.
 Successful grantees must use funding within one year of award.

-Eligible grant applicants include 501(c)3 nonprofits, religious institutions (for non-religious purposes) or local government entities in Fauquier, Rappahannock and northern Culpeper Counties.
-Applicants must also reflect the mission and values of the PATH Foundation.
+Eligible applicants include 501(c)(3) nonprofits, religious institutions for non-religious purposes, or local government entities in Fauquier, Rappahannock and northern Culpeper Counties.
+The PATH Foundation will consider requests that reflect its mission, vision and values.

-Be certain to take a moment to review the Program and Planning grant criteria below to ensure that your organization’s project aligns with the grant program’s parameters.
-Download the Sample Outcome Matrix and the Working Outcome Matrix.
+Review the Program and Planning grant criteria below to ensure that your organization’s project aligns with the grant program’s parameters.
+Download the Sample Outcomes Matrix and the Working Outcomes Matrix here.

 The PATH Foundation recognizes that funding for programs and planning is very important to nonprofits.
 Careful strategic planning, board cultivation and the uninterrupted running of core organizational activities are essential to the success of thriving community institutions.
 Annual planning grants will be offered to nonprofits and public agencies with a track record of community impact and sound fiscal management.